thorsten-l/CameraControlBT-TDS3P/README.md

 # CameraControlBT-TDS3P for Canon digital cameras with Bluetooth connectivity, based to LILIGO® T-Display S3 Pro

+## Hint

+If you have "stottering" communication, use an external battery with more power.

 ## Successfully tested cameras
 - Canon EOS M50
 - Canon EOS M6 Mark II